AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 Rule editor allows you to create conditions that compare two numbers.

-Following is an example condition that displays a static text object if the number of months an applicant is staying at his current address is less than 36.
+Following is an example condition that displays a static text object if the number of months an applicant is staying at current address is less than 36.

 ![numbercomparisoncondition](assets/numbercomparisoncondition.png)

-When the user signifies that he has been living at his present residential address for less than 36 months, the form displays a notification that additional proof of residence may be requested.
+When the user signifies living at the present residential address for less than 36 months, the form displays a notification that additional proof of residence may be requested.

 ![additionalproofrequested](assets/additionalproofrequested.png)